Section 8 notice template UK 2026: free draft PDF, Form 3 workflow & Schedule 2 grounds

 Form 3 is the “notice seeking possession” form used for many assured tenancy possession routes under the Housing Act 1988.
 You must use the version currently linked from GOV.UK, complete it accurately, and serve it using a valid method of service.
 Notice periods vary by ground — they are not all two weeks.

-Ground 8 is a mandatory rent-arrears ground if strict conditions are met at both the date of the notice and the date of the court hearing (for example, two months’ rent unpaid if rent is payable monthly, or eight weeks if weekly).
-You must prove the figures with a rent account.
-Our tool helps you record the amount and “as at” date you intend to rely on — verify against your ledger and legal advice.
+Ground 8 is a mandatory rent-arrears ground if strict conditions are met at both the date of the notice and the date of the court hearing.
+In England the Renters’ Rights Act 2025 changes thresholds from 1 May 2026 (for example three months’ arrears for monthly rent, with a longer notice period).
+Older notices may fall under the previous rules.
+You must prove figures with a rent account.
+Our tool helps you record the amount and “as at” date you intend to rely on — verify against your ledger, GOV.UK and legal advice.

 Historically Section 21 allowed “no-fault” possession in England with Form 6A in many cases, subject to extensive preconditions.
 From 1 May 2026 new Section 21 notices are abolished for most new use under the Renters’ Rights Act 2025.
 Section 8 requires you to prove specific grounds (such as arrears or breach) to the court.
 Compliance evidence and paperwork quality matter more under Section 8.